 Serving Suggestions

 This dessert is perfect just as it is- it's so rich and delicious!
-You can also top it with fresh berries, shredded coconut, or a dollop of whipped cream or chocolate whipped cream.
+You can also top it with fresh berries, shredded coconut, a handful of chocolate chips, or a dollop of whipped cream or chocolate whipped cream.

 Storing Leftovers